WandThe Magic Wand and Other Operators

 Proof using. intros. unfolds hor. * false.
 Qed.

-In practice, these two rules are easier to exploit when combined with a transitivity step.
+In practice, these rules are easier to exploit when combined with a transitivity step.

 Lemma himpl_hor_r_l_trans : H1 H2 H3,